ArseniyBorezkiy/oc-kernel/README.md

 Well commented kernel based on micro architecture.
 This helps you to write your own OC.
 Main goal to give you small well-commended features that you can reuse in your OC.
+Currently all tasks work in kernel mode.

+This OC will evolute according to wish list section.

 ### Content
 - scheduler (/kernel/sched)